avidLearnerInProgress/CTCI-solutions/Miscellaneous/Readme.md

 * Find least common ancestor in Binary Tree
 * Build tree from InOrder and PreOrder traversals
 * Build tree from InOrder and PostOrder traversals
+* Build tree from InOrder and LevelOrder traversals